TcMenu/tcMenu/README.md

 The Generator is capable of round trip development too - most of the code is offloaded into associated CPP and Header files.

+## XML Plugins for tcMenu Designer

+We needed to move these into their own repo, so that we could manage production versioning properly: [https://github.com/davetcc/tcMenuXmlPlugins]

 ## TcMenu saves memory in many ways

 We try and keep even the smallest boards viable for tcMenu.
 However, there are limitations to what we can do.
 You can run a full menu on an Uno, but it's unlikely that the remote Ethernet support will fit.
 For anything that includes remote control support, we recommend at least 64K of flash memory.
 We store the menu items in static RAM where it's supported by the hardware, to further reduce memory on the board.